InquestGeronimo/tllm/README.md

-  do_eval=True,                        # Whether to run evaluation on the validation set. report_to="wandb",                   # Tool to use for logging and tracking (Weights & Biases in this case). remove_unused_columns=True,          # Whether to remove columns not used by the model when using a dataset. run_name=f"run-name",                # Name of the experiment run, usually containing the project name and timestamp.
+  do_eval=True,                        # Whether to run evaluation on the validation set. report_to="wandb",                   # Tool to use for logging and tracking (Weights & Biases in this case). remove_unused_columns=True,          # Whether to remove columns not used by the model when using a dataset. run_name="run-name",                 # Name of the experiment run, usually containing the project name and timestamp.
 ```
 The provided parameters, while not comprehensive, cover the most critical ones for fine-tuning.
 Particularly, `per_device_train_batch_size` and `learning_rate` are the most sensitive and influential during this process.